lgmorand/aks-workshop/_entries/03-01 challenge1.md

 #### Enable the Horizontal Pod Autoscaler

+Enable the Horizontal Pod Scaler to automatically scale the number of replicas of `webapp` (from 1 to 3) depending on resource usage (CPU utilization > 50%).
+You can either create an [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) manually or use the command `kubectl deploy autoscale`

 **Task Hints**

 * Make sure you have defined [resource requests and limits](https://learn.microsoft.com/en-us/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits) for your pod.

-Enable the Horizontal Pod Scaler to automatically scale the number of replicas of `webapp` (from 1 to 3) depending on resource usage (CPU utilization > 50%).

 {% collapsible %}